saintmalik/blog.saintmalik.me/blog/2023-10-09-argocd-gitops-multi-clusters.md

 - <a href="https://blog.saintmalik.me/argocd-on-kubernetes-cluster/" target="_blank">Existing ArgoCD instance on EKS Cluster</a>
 - kubectl
-- A new cluster created using Terraform
+- A new cluster, created using Terraform
 - knowledge of terraform

-To add a new kubernetes cluster to an existing argocd instance, you could literarily use the cli route by running the following commands.
+To add a new Kubernetes cluster to an existing argocd instance, you could literally use the CLI route by running the following commands.

 ```
 argocd login YOURARGOCDLOADBALANCER:80 --username admin